ingver-valhalla/flp-labs/README.md

-# functional-and-logical-programming
+# flp-labs
-Lab works for FaLP discipline
+Lab works for Functional and Logical Programming discipline